Cantonese and Mandarin in Hong Kong

 However, language is a political issue in Hong Kong.

-Although the Chinese character simplification process happened long before the establishment of PRC, simplified Chinese is often connected unfavourably with ugliness and brainwashing.
+Although the simplification process of traditional Chinese characters happened long before the establishment of PRC, simplified Chinese is often connected unfavourably with ugliness and brainwashing.
 Mandarin is connected unfavourable with invading Mainland Chinese.

 The mainstream society consists primarily local Chinese people.
 They speak Cantonese as their mother tongue, read and write traditional Chinese characters.
 They send their children to local schools, where Cantonese is the teaching and learning medium.